spilman6/courses/pages/modern-javascript/selecting-dom-elements.md

 # Selecting DOM Elements

-In this unit, we will learn how to select DOM elements using the `querySelector` method in JavaScript.
+In this unit, we will learn how to select DOM elements using the `querySelector`, `querySelectorAll`, and `getElementById` methods.
+We will also learn how to attach a JavaScript file to an HTML page.

-The `querySelector` method is a powerful tool that allows you to select DOM elements using CSS selectors.
-It returns the first element that matches the specified selector.

 ## Getting the Example Website